 The Pond Loop or Hanging out by the Pond at Rock Creek Lodge

 According to Rock Creek Lodge’s Website, this is a 1.5 mile loop.
 It’s really peaceful and pretty!
-People are fishing, birds are singing and there are plenty places for me to relax next to the water.
-This was our “go-to” location most afternoons before dinner.
+People are fishing, birds are singing and there are plenty places to relax next to the water.
+This is our “go-to” location most afternoons before dinner.

 Rock Creek Lodge to Rock Creek Lake Trail

 Although this trail is only 2 miles round trip it has a 300 ft gain!
 Most of it was flat and meandering through beautiful meadows next to ponds but the last section has a pretty steep rocky incline and it was RUFF!
-One particular section of the trail overlooking amazing rushing water was really steep!
-At one point imagine Scooby being pulled up by his harness by his Mom on the top of the boulder / rock and you’d be pretty accurate!
-It was hard at the time but created a memory for life!
+One particular section of the trail is steep for a pup but it overlooks amazing rushing water!
+Be prepared to let your pup rest as needed!
+Imagine if you can, Scooby being pulled up by his harness by Mom who is on top of a boulder – true story!
+She was second guessing her decision making skills at a few points!
+It was a challenge for them both at the time but created memories for life!
+We recommend you figure out a way to not do that!

-The trail is beautiful and worth doing – two people or more would be ideal.
+The trail is beautiful and worth it!
+Having two or more people is ideal so one person isn’t doing all the pup lifting – if needed.
 Once you arrive to Rock Creek Lake you can rest at a picnic table or wade along the water’s edge to cool down!
 After you feel rested, walk through the Group Camping section (closest to Rock Creek Road) and take the path through the gates which take you to the beautiful back side of Rock Creek Lake!

 After you’ve relaxed a bit, continue your hike (past the picnic site) onto a dirt trail which takes you to a sandy/pebble beach that has a lagoon feel to it.
-This was one of our favorite hang-outs!
-We had snacks, dipped our toes in the water and watched people fish from kayaks.
+This is one of our favorite hang-outs!
+Pack snacks and dip your toes in the water while watching fishermen in their kayaks.
+Paradise!

-Little Lakes Valley Trail: (Mosquito Flats Trailhead to Little Gems Lakes)
+Little Lakes Valley Trail: (Mosquito Flats Trailhead towards Little Gems Lakes)

 Mosquito Flats to Box Lake